-- equips people to work through their legal problems through simple, easy-to-understand steps
+- equips people to work through their legal problems through easy-to-understand steps

 - includes practical tools, such as checklists, fillable forms, and self-help guides

-- gives referral information for legal and social services available across Ontario
+- gives referral information for legal and social services across Ontario

 - has live chat and email-based support for users with additional questions

-Justice sector and community organizations can embed Steps to Justice content on their own websites to share with their users.
-That means that Ontarians looking for practical legal information online can access it easily and quickly – and know that it is reliable – no matter where their search begins.
+Numerous justice sector partners are informing and reviewing the content to ensure that it is accurate and practical.
+And justice sector and community organizations will be able to present or embed Steps to Justice content on their own websites to share with their users.
+That means that Ontarians looking for practical legal information online will be able to access it easily and quickly – and know that it is reliable – no matter where their search begins.